USC Trojans men's basketball: The early years (1906–28)

-On December 7, 1906 the Los Angeles Herald declared: "Basketball Is Started At U.S.C."
+On December 7, 1906 the Los Angeles Herald reported: "Basketball Is Started At U.S.C."
 The first official game of USC basketball was an interclass drubbing by the freshman over the sophomores, 25–2.
 USC would later host its debut intercollegiate basketball game, the first of its kind in Southern California, on January 16, 1907 with an 18–15 win over Occidental College.

 After a standout season in 1910, when USC placed second in the league, the Methodists (as they had been known at the time) slowly grew the program under the direction of a series of player-managers and part-time coaches.
 Several football headmen served as basketball coaches during that time, including Ralph Glaze, Dean Cromwell, Elmer "Gloomy Gus" Henderson, and Leo Calland.
 In addition, USC's basketball team was often littered with football standouts such as USC Athletic Hall of Famers Morley Drury and Jess Mortensen.

 In 1922 USC joined the Pacific Coast Conference.
 The Trojans then won their first conference title in 1928 under Calland's leadership, edging past the Washington Huskies in the second and final game of the conference championship series.
 With a see-sawing score for most of the game, Charley Bone buried two shots in the last minute to secure the 27–26 victory and begin a new era of achievement for USC basketball.